Agile-Labs-Tech/agilelabs-isms-policy/20 VAPT policy/README.md

 # Roles and Responsibilities

 1. Tech Leader (TL), or his/her assigned deputy, will specify the requirements for the VAPT.
-2. The types and methods to conduct the relevant tests shall be specified – this may include, but may not be limited to, OS fingerprinting, port scanning, services enumeration, vulnerability scanning, vulnerability identification and analysis, and exploitation.
+2. The types and methods to conduct the relevant tests shall be specified – this may include, but may not be limited to, port scanning, services enumeration, vulnerability scanning, vulnerability identification and analysis, and exploitation.
 3. External cyber security specialists engaged to perform the VAPT; including to improve information security awareness and providing technical security advisory and cyber security solutions.
 4. Remediation measures shall be implemented within 6 months by System Administrator (SA).
 5. Critical or high severity issues shall be resolved immediately, or as soon as possible.